 The SfHP Health Research Council sponsors six graduate student awards each year.
 Each award is for $2,000.
-Proposals will be reviewed on an annual basis and must be received by January 15, with notification of award made late March.
+Proposals will be reviewed on an annual basis and must be received by January 31st (deadline will not be extended), with notification of award made late March.

 *Scroll to links below “General Application Instructions” for detailed information specific to applying to each award.

 For an application to be considered, all of the following steps must be completed.